delton137/delton137.github.io/_posts/2010-07-01-energy-drink-ingredients-do-they-work-a-science-based-review.md

 # Caffeine&#8211; Benefits&#8211; (100-400mg/ day)

-&#8211;  Decreased risk in developing Parkinson&#8217;s.[1] ****and slows/reverses development of Alzheimer&#8217;s[[link](http://www.physorg.com/news193317154.html)][[link2](http://www.physorg.com/news151225794.html)][[link3](http://www.physorg.com/news151225794.html)]
+&#8211;  Decreased risk in developing Parkinson&#8217;s.[1] and slows/reverses development of Alzheimer&#8217;s[[link](http://www.physorg.com/news193317154.html)][[link2](http://www.physorg.com/news151225794.html)][[link3](http://www.physorg.com/news151225794.html)]

 &#8211; General neuroprotective effects.[[link](http://www.neurology.org/cgi/content/abstract/69/6/536)]

-&#8211; Increased attention :  &#8220;the information processing system seems more sensitive to relevant stimulus characteristics after caffeine.&#8221;[1]
+&#8211; Increased attention :  &#8220;the information processing system seems more sensitive to relevant stimulus characteristics after caffeine.&#8221[1]

 &#8211; Improved motor response:

-&#8220;Rees, Allen, and Lader (1999) found improvements in psychomotor performance in human subjects after a moderate dose of caffeine.&#8221;[1]     &#8220;..is supported in several investigations illustrating that caffeine reduced the time required to execute a response (e.g., Jacobson & Edgley, 1987; Smith, Tong, & Leigh, 1977).
-However, the effects of caffeine on motor performance are not always beneficial; negative or no effects are reported, as well (see B€attig, 1985; Fredholm et al., 1999; Van der Stelt & Snel, 1998).&#8221;[1]
+&#8220;Rees, Allen, and Lader (1999) found improvements in psychomotor performance in human subjects after a moderate dose of caffeine.&#8221[1]     &#8220;..is supported in several investigations illustrating that caffeine reduced the time required to execute a response (e.g., Jacobson & Edgley, 1987; Smith, Tong, & Leigh, 1977).
+However, the effects of caffeine on motor performance are not always beneficial; negative or no effects are reported, as well (see B€attig, 1985; Fredholm et al., 1999; Van der Stelt & Snel, 1998).&#8221[1]

 &#8211; Increased preference for left hemisphere :  &#8220;A relative dominance of left compared to right frontal activation has been linked to activity in the mesocorticolimbic dopaminergic system mediating approach motivation (Davidson, 1999).
-This dopaminergic system projects more densely to left than right frontal cortex.&#8221;[1]**
+This dopaminergic system projects more densely to left than right frontal cortex.&#8221[1]

 &#8211; Increased growth of dendric spines (may aid memory formation) [[link](http://news.bbc.co.uk/2/hi/science/nature/472473.stm)]